 The easiest way to assess for a hiatal hernia is to place your fingers on the upper belly just below the sternum.
 Take a deep inhalation and feel if your abs expand.
 If you lack anterior belly excursion and find yourself shoulder shrugging during deep inhalation, a hiatal hernia may be restricting diaphragmatic movement.
 Of course, there are many other, more complicated, methods of assessment, but this maneuver is fairly simple and reliable.

-Since a hiatal hernia is primarily a mechanical problem, the easiest and best way to correct it is…mechanically (Fig. 3).
+Since a hiatal hernia is primarily a mechanical problem, the easiest and best way to correct it is…mechanically (Fig 3. ).
 Medical doctors attempt surgery to correct this disorder, but results tend to be poor.
 Cutting into this area can further weaken the diaphragm causing the hernia’s quick return.
 A better method is to manipulate the stomach and bring down the hernia by hand as demonstrated in the video below.

-Note: Try timing how long your client can hold her breath before and after pulling the stomach down.
+Note: Try timing how long your client can hold their breath before and after pulling the stomach down.
 It’s not unusual for chronic hiatal sufferers to be able to hold their breath a third longer after a good treatment.
 For optimum benefit, this hiatal routine must be done once a week until the person is symptom free.
 It’s also a good idea to teach clients how to do this simple procedure at home.